cdmgtri/niem-specification-utils-js/README.md

 ## Usage

-The following will generate rule and definition files to the `output/` directory in JSON and YAML:
+The following will generate rule and definition files to the `output/` directory in XML, JSON, YAML, and CSV:

 - for each set of specifications (e.g., `ndr-rules.json`, and
 - for all NIEM specifications combined (e.g., `niem-rules.json`).